Get 80% off your plan for your first 3 months*

 Digital marketing 101

 Digital marketing is how you attract visitors to your website and convert them into customers.
-Unlike physical stores, online businesses don't get foot traffic.
-Every visitor must be earned through advertising, content, or search visibility.
+Unlike physical stores, online businesses don't get foot traffic, so every visitor must be earned through advertising, content, or search visibility.

 More than a third of experts in the study say digital marketing is the biggest challenge for new online businesses.
 Here's how to approach it strategically.